Anas-Allouch/Sequential-Gearbox-Design/01_First_Design/README.md

-# First Acceptable Design – Initial Iteration
+# First Acceptable Design

-This folder contains the first **acceptable and technically coherent** design iteration of the sequential gearbox project.
+This folder contains the first **acceptable and technically coherent** design of the sequential gearbox project.
 It was created after multiple early design attempts that revealed significant issues, missing information, or incorrect assumptions.
 These early failures were essential for building a solid understanding of the constraints and requirements of a real multi-speed gearbox.